Mutual and Balanced Force Reductions: 1976

-In 1976, the different estimates for the number of forces the Warsaw Pact countries were fielding in Eastern Europe became an issue that was never resolved during the period of the talks.
-(In 1976 the Warsaw Pact gave figures of 815,000 ground force personnel and 182,000 air force personnel, whilst NATO estimated that the Warsaw Pact had 956,000 and 224,000 personnel respectively.)
+In 1976, the different estimates for the number of forces the Warsaw Pact countries were fielding in Eastern Europe became an issue that was never resolved during the talks.
+(In 1976, the Warsaw Pact gave figures of 815,000 ground force personnel and 182,000 air force personnel, while NATO estimated that the Warsaw Pact had 956,000 and 224,000 personnel, respectively.)

 1979

-In December 1979 the Soviets held up the talks because of NATO's decision to site new intermediate-range nuclear missiles in Europe.
+In December 1979, the Soviets held up the talks because NATO decided to site new intermediate-range nuclear missiles in Europe.

 Talks end

-The talks ended in on 2 February 1989 and were replaced by the Treaty on Conventional Armed Forces in Europe.
+The talks ended on 2 February 1989 and were replaced by the Treaty on Conventional Armed Forces in Europe.